 - One of the primary advantages of 1NF is that it removes the unnecessary repeating values by creating a separate table and hence does not create any issue while inserting, deleting and updating the values in the database.

-- Working with the tables having the columns with multiple values separated by ‘,’ is very difficult while searching for a specific value in the database by splitting all the values of a column and again converting them in specific format, wasting a lot of time and memory in it.
+- Working with the tables having the columns with multiple values separated by ‘,’ is very difficult while searching for a specific value in the database by splitting all the values of a column and again converting them in a specific format, wasting a lot of time and memory in it.
 1NF makes it easy by creating different rows for different values.

 - 1NF forms the basis and is the foremost principle that is followed while creating a database and hence is the most important Normal Form for the tables to proceed further to be normalized with 2NF and 3NF.

-- 1NF is important as it creates a Functional dependency between the two tables using the Primary Key and Foreign Key which plays a crucial role while working with tables of a database.
+- 1NF is important as it creates a Functional dependency between the two tables using the Primary Key and Foreign Key, which plays a crucial role while working with tables of a database.

 - 1NF allows users to use the database queries effectively as it removes ambiguity by removing the null and multiple values of a column which creates major issues in the future while updating and extracting the database.

 While working with the databases and creating tables for any application in the starting, it is very important to normalize all the tables as it helps to eliminate insertion, deletion and update anomalies.
 Normalization also removes future costs and time.
 Fewer null values and lesser redundant data makes the database more compact.
-Through Normalization more tables are created which helps in the easy and efficient maintenance of data.
-Through Normalization obviously the better performance of searching and sorting is ensured through indexes and keys and 1NF plays a vital role in it.
+Through Normalization, more tables are created, which helps in the easy and efficient maintenance of data.
+Through Normalization, obviously, the better performance of searching and sorting is ensured through indexes and keys, and 1NF plays a vital role in it.

 This is a guide to First Normal Form.
-Here we discuss the Definition, Working, and Advantages of First Normal Form along with its Examples.
+Here we discuss the Definition, Working, and Advantages of the First Normal Form along with its Examples.
 You may also look at the following articles to learn more –